skurudo/usefulbash/gitlab-export-import-v2/readme-en.md

 #### GitLab Access Token

-Create a personal access token in GitLab with the following scopes:
+Create a personal access token in GitLab with the following permissions:
 - `api`
 - `read_user`
 - `read_repository`

 **Token creation steps:**
 1. Go to GitLab → User Settings → Access Tokens
-2. Create new token with required scopes
+2. Create a new token with required permissions
 3. Copy the generated token

 ### Configuration